 - The purpose of sending prophets is to give the scripture bearing the truth to judge among the people in their disputes along with good news and warnings.
 Thus, the term “scripture” is consistently associated with the “prophets” throughout the Quran, and the messengers of God who delivered scripture are prophets (2:213).

-It is noteworthy that the definition of prophet (Nabi) and messenger (Rasool) as given by the so called scholars or in the dictionary is contradictory as it does not conform to the definition given in the Quran.
-Thus, we have confirmation from the Quran that all prophets are messengers but all messengers not prophets, and God sent 20 prophets, Muhammad being the last (33:40) and unknown number of messengers to guide the humanity from time to time (4:164, 40:78).
+Note: The definition of prophet (Nabi) and messenger (Rasool) as given by the so called scholars or in the dictionary is contradictory as it does not conform to the definition given in the Quran.
+Thus, we have confirmation from the Quran that all prophets are messengers but all messengers not prophets, and God sent 20 prophets, Muhammad being who delivered the last edition of God’s scripture (33:40) and unknown number of messengers to guide humanity from time to time (4:164, 40:78).

 - The priority of the recipients of Zakat (obligatory charity) is specified: the parents, the relatives, the orphans, the poor, and the traveling alien that we must follow when we give Zakat (2:215).

-It is noteworthy that we must give Zakat at the rate of 2.5% (70:24) and it is due on the day of income (6:141) when we have any income (3:134).
-It is also noted that in addition to the Arabic words, Zakat and Haqqun, the Arabic word, Unfiquun (anfaqa) meaning to spend also refers to Zakat based on the context.
+Note: We must give Zakat at the rate of 2.5% (70:24) and it is due on the day of income (6:141) when we have any income (3:134).
+In addition to the Arabic words, Zakat and Haqqun, the Arabic word, Unfiquun (anfaqa) meaning to spend also refers to Zakat based on the context.

 - There is a gross sin in intoxicants and gambling although there may have some benefits for the people from them.
 The charity is to be given from the excess (2:219).